pmcray/Prometheus_v0_PoC/README.md

 # Project Prometheus v0 PoC

 This repository contains the Proof of Concept for Project Prometheus, a system designed to explore the principles of safe, autonomous, and self-improving AI.
-This PoC demonstrates a multi-agent framework that can perform a code refactoring task while being governed by principles of causal reasoning and internal safety.
+This PoC demonstrates a multi-agent framework that can perform code refactoring and begin to tackle formal mathematical reasoning, governed by principles of causal reasoning and internal safety.

 ## Core Principles

 The PoC is built around four core principles:

-1.  **Multi-Agent Collaboration:** A decentralized mesh of specialized agents (Planner, Coder, Evaluator) work together to solve a complex coding task.
+1.  **Multi-Agent Collaboration:** A decentralized mesh of specialized agents work together to solve complex tasks.
-2.  **Causal Reasoning for AI Alignment:** A simulated Causal Attention Head guides the Coder Agent to focus on causally relevant aspects of the code, preventing it from being distracted by superficial correlations.
+2.  **Causal Reasoning for AI Alignment:** A simulated Causal Attention Head guides the Coder Agent to focus on causally relevant aspects of the code.
-3.  **Recursive Self-Improvement:** The Causal Reinforcement Learning from Self-Correction (CRLS) loop allows the system to evaluate its own work based on causal principles and attempt to correct its mistakes.
-This includes the ability to modify its own source code to improve its performance.
+3.  **Recursive Self-Improvement:** The system uses a Causal Reinforcement Learning from Self-Correction (CRLS) loop to modify its own source code, and an adaptive curriculum to generate progressively harder challenges.
-4.  **Internal Governance for Safety:** The Modern Centrencephalic System (MCS) acts as an internal alignment governor, providing meta-level oversight to ensure the system's actions remain aligned with safety principles.
+4.  **Internal Governance for Safety:** The Modern Centrencephalic System (MCS) acts as an internal alignment governor to ensure the system's actions remain aligned with safety principles.

 ## Architecture

 The system is composed of the following components:

-*   **PlannerAgent:** Receives a high-level goal and creates an initial, actionable instruction.
-It can also analyze the system's own code to propose self-improvements.
+*   **PlannerAgent:** Proposes self-improvement plans or evolutionary goals.
-*   **CoderAgent:** Receives an instruction and uses the Gemini API to generate or refactor code.
-It is guided by the `CausalAttentionWrapper` and uses a suite of tools (`CompilerTool`, `StaticAnalyzerTool`) to verify its own code before submitting it for evaluation.
+*   **CoderAgent:** Generates and refactors Python code or generates proofs in the Lean language.
+It uses tools to verify its own output.
-*   **EvaluatorAgent:** Receives the newly generated code and evaluates it based on two criteria:
+*   **EvaluatorAgent:** Evaluates generated code for correctness, causal improvement, and specification gaming.
-    1.  **Correctness:** Does the new code pass the unit tests?
-    2.  **Causal Improvement:** Does the new code represent a genuine improvement in time complexity?
-(Assessed via AST analysis).
-*   **CorrectorAgent:** If the `EvaluatorAgent` finds a flaw, the `CorrectorAgent` receives the critique and formulates a new, more targeted prompt for the `CoderAgent`.
-*   **BenchmarkAgent:** Can dynamically generate new "toy problems" and their corresponding unit tests, introducing a dynamic element to the environment and forcing the system to generalize.
+*   **CorrectorAgent:** Formulates new prompts to correct failed attempts.
+*   **CurriculumAgent:** Dynamically generates new coding benchmarks or simple mathematical theorems of increasing difficulty.
-*   **MCSSupervisor:** A high-level supervisor that encapsulates the entire CRLS loop and monitors for safety violations, such as attempts to modify the test files.
-All agent actions that interact with the environment (writing files, using tools) are routed through the supervisor, which operates within a secure, sandboxed Docker environment.
+*   **MCSSupervisor:** A high-level supervisor that orchestrates the main work loops (self-modification, evolution, theorem proving) and monitors for safety violations.
+*   **Tools:** A suite of tools the agent can use, including a `CompilerTool`, `StaticAnalyzerTool`, and a `LeanTool` for interacting with the Lean proof assistant.

 ## Setup and Installation